Introduction: The King of Moroccan Celebrations

-If you want to experience the true soul of Moroccan hospitality, you must try Lamb Tajine with prunes (Lham b Lbarqoq).
-In my family, this dish is the star of every celebration, and today, I am going to show you how to make it like a local.
-I have always loved the magical way the sweet caramelized prunes melt into the savory, tender lamb sauce.I know that mixing sweet and savory might sound tricky, but I will guide you through my personal steps to get that rich, honey-glazed texture every time.
-Forget the complicated restaurant versions; I am sharing my simplified, authentic method so you can impress your guests with a real Moroccan feast.
+If you want to experience the true soul of Moroccan hospitality and the pinnacle of festive cuisine, you must try Lamb Tajine with Prunes (Lham b Lbarqoq).
+In my family, this dish is the indisputable star of every major celebration, and today, I am going to show you how to make it like a Moroccan local.

-- Slow-cooked lamb (usually shoulder or shank)
+- Slow-cooked lamb (shoulder or shank) that falls off the bone

-- Sweet prunes simmered in syrup.
+- Sweet prunes simmered in honey syrup

 - Aromatic spices like cinnamon, ginger, and saffron